-- 1. Refunds Before the Quarter or Mid-Quarter Starts: - a.
-If the applicant is not approved for admission by the school, the applicant will receive a refund of all tuition and other fees paid. - b.
-If the applicant is approved and cancels the Enrollment Agreement in writing before the program/course start date, the applicant will receive a refund of all tuition and other fees paid less the \$50 application fee and the \$100 assessment fee, both of which are non-refundable. - 2.
-Refunds After the Quarter or Mid-Quarter Starts: - a.
-If written notice of withdrawal is received by the school or a student is dismissed by the school within ten percent (10%) of the quarter or session of study's duration, the school will retain thirty percent (30%) of the total tuition due under the contract for that quarter or session of study. - b.
-Subject to subsection (2)(a), if written notice of withdrawal is received by the school or a student is dismissed by the school after ten percent (10%) and up to and including 30% of the quarter or session of study's duration, the school will retain fifty percent (50%) of the total tuition due under the contract for that quarter or session of study. - c.
-If a student withdraws or is dismissed after thirty percent (30%) of the quarter or session of study's duration, the school will retain one hundred percent (100%) of the tuition due under the contract for the quarter or session of study. - d.
-The Student Quarterly Fee is non-refundable as of the first day of the quarter start; that is, if the student fails to cancel/withdraw their Enrollment Agreement by providing notice in writing to the school before the first day of class of the quarter, the Student Quarterly Fee is non-refundable. - e.
-In addition to the tuition fee refund prescribed within this section, the applicant/student will receive a refund of the starting kit fees paid provided the kit has not been received by the student or the kit is returned to the school unopened and within twenty (20) days of the student's last day of class attendance. - 3.
+- 1. Refunds prior to the start date of the enrolment contract (program start date) - a.
+If written notice of withdrawal is received by LaSalle College Vancouver no later than seven (7) days from the date the contract is signed, and before the start date defined on the contract, the student will receive a full refund of tuition paid. - b.
+If the contract is signed less than 7 days from the start date defined on the contract, and written notice is received prior to the start date defined on the contract, the student will receive a full refund of the tuition - c.
+If a student does not meet the program admission requirements and did not misrepresent their qualifications for admission during the admissions process, the student will receive a full refund of the tuition paid.
+If a student does not meet program admission requirements but has been found to have misrepresented their qualifications for admission, the relevant provisions of the refund policy shall apply. - d.
+If a student does not attend the first 30% of the hours of instruction as defined on the contract, the institution will refund 50% of the tuition paid. - 2.
+When written notice is received after 7 days from the contract effective date, and before the start date as defined on the contract (program start date): - a.
+If the written withdrawal notice is received by the institution at least 30 days before the start date defined on the contract, the institution will retain 10% of the tuition due under the contract, or \$1000 whichever is - b.
+If written notice is received less than 30 days prior to the start date, the institution will retain 20% of the tuition due under the contract, or \$1300, whichever is lower. - 3.
+Refunds for written notices received after the start of the program - a.
+If written notice of withdrawal is received by the College, or a student is dismissed by the College before ten percent (10%) of the hours of instructions have been provided, the institution may retain thirty percent (30%) of the tuition due under the student enrollment contract for that guarter or session of study. - b.
+If written notice of withdrawal is received by the College, or a student is dismissed by the College after ten percent (10%) and before thirty percent (30%) of the hours of instructions have been provided, the institution may retain fifty percent (50%) of the tuition due under the student enrollment contract for that quarter or session of study. - c.
+If a student provides written notice of withdrawal or is dismissed after thirty percent (30%) of the hours of instruction have been provided, the institution will retain 100% of the tuition due under the enrollment contract for that guarter or session of study. - d.
+In addition to the tuition fee refund prescribed within this section, the student will receive a refund of the starting kit fees paid provided that the kit has not been received by the student or the kit is returned to the College unopened and within twenty (20) days of the student's last day of attendance. - 4.
 Other Refund Policy Requirements: - a.
-Where the school provides technical equipment to a student, without cost to the student, and the student withdraws or is dismissed, the school may charge the student for the equipment or use of the equipment on a cost recovery basis, unless the student returns the equipment unopened or as issued within fourteen (14) calendar days. - b.
-Tuition refunds owing to students shall be paid within thirty (30) days of the school receiving written notification of withdrawal, or within thirty (30) days of the school's written notice of dismissal. - c.
-Where the delivery of the program of study is through home study or distance education, refunds must be based on the percent of the program of study completed at the rates specified by the Private Training Act Policy Manual.
+Where the College provides technical equipment to a student, without cost to the student, and the student withdraws or is dismissed, the College may charge the student for the equipment or use of the equipment on a cost recovery basis, unless the student returns the equipment unopened or as issued within fourteen (14) calendar days.